joeskolengaden/marwin/README.md

 # MARWIN
-An Open Source Rapid Deployable DIY MARS Rover
+An Open Source Rapid Deployable DIY MARS Rover developed by Motify

 ## Primary Aim
 To develop an opensource space rover by utilizing all posiible opensoure materals & resourses and also make the rover flexible  deployable for multiple purposes including research, resuce, military and defence purposes.